pub struct Problem<O> {

 let res = problem1.bulk_hessian(¶ms);

-source§impl<O: Jacobian> Problem<O>
+assert_eq!(problem1.counts["hessian_count"], 2);Source§impl<O: Jacobian> Problem<O>

 impl<O: Jacobian> Problem<O>

-trait and as such allows to call jacobian
+Wraps a call to jacobian defined in the Jacobian trait and as such allows to call jacobian

-.
-Internally, the number of evaluations of jacobian
+on an instance of Problem.
+Internally, the number of evaluations of jacobian is counted.

-sourcepub fn jacobian(&mut self, param: &O::Param) -> Result<O::Jacobian, Error>
+Sourcepub fn jacobian(&mut self, param: &O::Param) -> Result<O::Jacobian, Error>

 pub fn jacobian(&mut self, param: &O::Param) -> Result<O::Jacobian, Error>

-trait and keeps track of the number of
+Calls jacobian defined in the Jacobian trait and keeps track of the number of

 evaluations.